qicosmos/feather/README.en.md

 		res.render_string("hello world");
 	});

-you can get a header value by a case-insensitive key from http headers.
+You can get a header value by a case-insensitive key from the HTTP headers:

 	auto name = req.get_header_value("name");

-If the header is not exist the returned value will be empty.
+If the header does not exist, the returned value will be empty.

-There is a similar method get_query_value to get query values.
+There is a similar method `get_query_value` to get query values:

 	auto id = req.get_query_value("id");
 	if (id.empty()) {